What is the OIA?

 What is an 'Completions of Procedures' (CoP) Letter and where do I get one from?

 A Completion of Procedures letter is sent to a student to confirm they have exhausted the University's internal processes.
-CoP letter must also be sent to the student within 28 days of the decision/completion of internal procedures.
+This is usually sent with your Stage 3 Request for Review outcome.
 Following a Stage 2 decision and you feel like you can't meet the grounds for a Stage 3, you can take your case to the OIA from this point.
 You will need to contact the Student Appeals and Complaints team for a copy of this letter.
 Please email studentappealsandcomplaints@northumbria.ac.uk to request this document if you have not already received one.
-CoP letter are commonly sent with your outcome at the end of an Stage Three Request for Review

 I haven't told the University about my potential 'Complaint' can I go directly to the OIA?